 While on the road, our drivers move with skill and professionalism to ensure that loads receive careful handling and meet their scheduled delivery appointment.
-Constant monitoring of the driver, load and equipment while in transit is accomplished by using OMNITRACS Satellite Communications Systems.
-Chief Carriers also utilizes electronic logs to assure hours of service compliance.
+Constant monitoring of the driver, load, and equipment while in transit is accomplished by using SAMSARA Satellite Communications Systems.
 As a wholly owned subsidiary of Chief Industries, Inc., Chief Carriers has extensive financial and professional resources to provide maximum stability.
 We welcome you to share in our proud history and bright future.

-1.2 Mission Statement
+Mission Statement